The Midnight Sun (1926 film)

 The Midnight Sun is a 1926 American silent drama film directed by Dimitri Buchowetzki and starring Laura La Plante, Pat O'Malley, and Michael Vavitch.
 It is based on a novel by the French writer Pierre Benoît.
 The film is set in pre-Revolutionary Tsarist Russia.

 The film includes a brief scene shot in Technicolor.

+Plot

+As described in a film magazine, American Olga Morova dances in the Russian ballet where she is known as 'The Midnight Sun'.
+She has attracted the attentions of banker Ivan Kusmin, the Grand Duke Sergius, and young officer Alexei Orloff.
+She flirts with the first two but falls in love with Alexei.
+However, the young officer misinterprets her presence in the Grand Duke's chambers and slaps her, and as a result faces a court-martial where he is sentenced to death.
+Frantic with grief, Olga goes through many sacrifices and adventures, including incidents where a gunboat chases a yacht and a wild automobile ride, to save Alexei from execution.
+In the end she is successful, and the lovers are reunited.

 Cast

 Production

 Some on-location scenes were filmed in Truckee, California.

 Preservation

 A complete print of The Midnight Sun is located in the UCLA Film and Television Archive.
-It has not been released to the public on dvd or other format.
+It has not been released to the public on DVD or other format.